BFL-CPNV/N-W-S/README.md

-"Naval Battle", a game where you played with a friend and tried guessing where they put their boats and the first one to sink all the ennemy's boats was the winer.
+"Naval Battle", a game where you played with a friend and tried guessing where they put their boats and the first one to sink all the enemy's boats was the winer.